History of tea: China

 Laozi, the classical Chinese philosopher, was said to describe tea as "the froth of the liquid jade" and named it an indispensable ingredient to the elixir of life.
 Legend has it that master Lao was saddened by society's moral decay, and sensing that the end of the dynasty was near, he journeyed westward to the unsettled territories, never to be seen again.
 While passing along the nation's border, he encountered and was offered tea by a customs inspector named Yin Hsi.
 Yin Hsi encouraged him to compile his teachings into a single book so that future generations might benefit from his wisdom.
 This became known as the Dao De Jing, a collection of Laozi's sayings.

 Tang dynasty writer Lu Yu's (陆羽 (陸羽, lùyǔ)) Cha Jing (The Classic of Tea) (茶经 (茶經, chá jīng)) is an early work on the subject.
 According to Cha Jing, tea drinking was widespread.
 The book describes how tea plants were grown, the leaves processed, and tea prepared as a beverage.
 It also describes how tea was evaluated.
 The book also discusses where the best tea leaves were produced.
 Teas produced in this period were mainly tea bricks which were often used as currency, especially further from the center of the empire where coins lost their value.
-In this period, tea leaves were steamed, then pounded and shaped into cake or brick forms.
+These were made by compressing tea leaves into a dense, round shape that was easy to transport and store.
+The cakes were valued based on their weight, and they could be traded for other goods or used to pay taxes.

 During the Song dynasty, production and preparation of all tea changed.
 The tea included many loose-leaf styles (to preserve the delicate character favored by court society), and it is the origin of today's loose teas and the practice of brewed tea.
 A powdered form of tea also emerged.
 Steaming tea leaves was the primary process used for centuries in the preparation of tea.
 After the transition from compressed tea to the powdered form, the production of tea for trade and distribution changed once again.